 I run into this often trying to find live streams of radio stations to add to ds106 Radio.
 You can find all kinds of listing of radio stations with live streams, yet some 70% seem to be wrapped in web audio players or other forms that do not get you at the simple URL to play it.
 I end up downloading

 .m3u files, opening them in a text editor, and testing the hidden URLs.
 Some work, some do not.

 So we play these games with media.
 The people who produce audio purposefully cloak the source files.
 I can guess its about controlling distribution and preventing all that evil privacy.
 But as many wiser than may have clearly said, when content goes digital, the costs of replication got to nil, so the whole value proposition of controlling distribution becomes rather pointless.
 Yet still policed.

 And so we play cat and mouse games.

 We try to find the hidden URLs on HTML source.
 We use screen recorders to make video files (I had to do this for many of the then flash player versions of 50 Web Ways to Tell a Story Tools to make my video).
 I’ve snagged audio by as lo tech as sticking a recording device in front of my speakers to routing output into my system audio and recording with Audacity.

 Sometimes we just have to dress up to get around the cloaking devices…

-The post "Those Who Travel the Open Web Federation With Audio Cloaking Devices" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2014/12/web-audio-cloaking/) on December 10, 2014.
+The post "Those Who Travel the Open Web Federation With Audio Cloaking Devices" was originally dropped like a smoking hot potato at CogDogBlog (https://cogdogblog.com/2014/12/web-audio-cloaking/) on December 10, 2014.